 Having known what performance appraisal is, I shall tell you the purpose of it.

-The primary purpose of performance appraisal system is to improve performance at all times in the future.
+The primary purpose of Performance Management System is to improve performance at all times in the future.
 It helps organizations identify and categorize employees based on how they work.
 This classification helps organizations motivate the performers and provide proper training to under performers.

 Types of Performance Appraisal System

 Appraisal does not only involve managers.
 It is more like an exponentially growing curve – each vertices are like self, peers, manager on the graph who add value to the employee appraisal process and help them grow along the curve.
 Simply say, take a look at the following types.

 It is an ongoing communication between the manager and the employee throughout the year.
 End of the year, they will determine if the pre-set goals and objectives were met, provide feedback and set new goals.

 It allows other employees to provide feedback about their experience with a specific employee.
 This feedback of peers can be reviewed by manager and considered for appraisal process.